dalance/svlint/md/ruleset-DaveMcEwan-design.md

-Through using rules which align with those 5 aims, reviewers are free to concentrate on aspects which require high-level thought such as "Is this an efficient design?", instead of less interesting things like "Will this code be synthesised as I expect?".
+Through using rules which align with those 5 aims, reviewers are free to concentrate on aspects which require high-level thought such as "Is this an efficient design?", instead of less interesting things like "Will this code be synthesized as I expect?".
 This ruleset builds upon **ruleset-style** for cosmetic consistency, **ruleset-designintent** for consistent intepretation across tools, and **ruleset-DaveMcEwan-designnaming** for naming conventions.